ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 As with any JSON file, the content is basically an object with several properties, represented as `"name": <value>`.
 The values may be strings, objects or arrays of other values.

+### Collections

+Traditionally, collections are stored in JSON as arrays, which impose no restrictions on the content or uniqueness.

-Named children objects are stored in objects (not arrays), with the names as properties (implemented as maps, with names as keys).
+If object names must be unique, collections of named children can be stored as objects (implemented as maps) with names as properties and children objects as values.

+To simplify usage, except named children, collections cannot have other properties.

 ### Names

-Since some xsvd definitions may be used to support the generation of C/C++ code files (object names may be used to compose type and macro definitions), the names must comply with ANSI C naming restrictions.
+Since some XSVD definitions may be used to support the generation of C/C++ code files (object names may be used to compose type and macro definitions), the names must comply with ANSI C naming restrictions.
 In particular, they must not contain any spaces or special characters.
 Hyphens are allowed, but, when used to compose definitions, will be converted to underscores.

 ### Values